crossplane/docs/content/knowledge-base/guides/troubleshoot.md

 You can use install providers in two ways: `configuration.pkg.crossplane.io` and `provider.pkg.crossplane.io`.
 You can use either one to install providers with no functional differences to providers themselves.
 If you define a `configuration.pkg.crossplane.io` object, Crossplane creates a `provider.pkg.crossplane.io` object and manages it.
-Refer to [the Pacakages documentation]({{<ref "/master/concepts/packages">}}) for more information about Crossplane Packages.
+Refer to [the Packages documentation]({{<ref "/master/concepts/packages">}}) for more information about Crossplane Packages.